fekerel/cbrn-to-fakeapi/GUIDE.md

 This repository is an API test project targeting a json-server based REST API called "fakeapi" running at http://localhost:8000.
 Your task is to generate tests in a consistent structure and placement so we can compare AI IDEs fairly.

 Read this guide carefully and follow all rules strictly.
-Do not ask clarifying questions—assume defaults below and proceed.
+Do not ask clarifying questions.
+Assume defaults below and proceed.

 ## 0) Quick checklist (must follow)
 - Before any change, create and switch to a dedicated branch named `ai-<tool-name>-<YYYYMMDD-HHmm>` and keep all your work on this branch.
 IMPORTANT: the timestamp must be the current date and time when you start the experiment — do not hard-code or reuse a previous timestamp.